chekanov/VisualiserITK/README.md

 In fact, they are just the symbolic links to the corresponding ATLAS layout files.
 Simply run "source ./README" inside the the "xml/layout" directory  to point to the necessary layout files.
 For ATLAS, you will need to download these XML files and make the corresponding symbolic links.
-Typically, the XML files can be downloaded from the "share" directory of the [InDetTrackingGeometryXML package](https://svnweb.cern.ch/trac/atlasoff/browser/InnerDetector/InDetDetDescr/InDetTrackingGeometryXML/trunk/share?order=name](InDetTrackingGeometryXML package).
+Typically, the XML files can be downloaded from the "share" directory of the [InDetTrackingGeometryXML package](https://svnweb.cern.ch/trac/atlasoff/browser/InnerDetector/InDetDetDescr/InDetTrackingGeometryXML/trunk/share?order=name) (available for ATLAS members only).

 # More explanation on codding